DEV Community

 • Monitoring and evolving Data models (7.5%)

-Let’s go over one by one of the subjects you should know.
+Let’s go over each one by one.

-• Requirements gathering: Make sure you read the questions correctly and notice small clues that might change the answer.
+• Requirements gathering: Ensure you read the questions correctly and notice small clues that might change the answer.
 Look for details on the write speed: If it says something like “fast writes are required,” you will know to cross out some patterns.
 Also, sometimes, they specify that they want to model for “scalability,” meaning that embedding will probably not be the right option.
 Pay attention to those clues.
 It also appeared a lot regarding questions with analytics: sometimes they will say that the analytic needs to be computed on the fly, and sometimes they will suggest that it can be pre-computed and stored in a separate collection, for example: “the data modeler requires to review the analytics once a month.”
 Be sharp on all the data models to recognize these clues quickly.

 • Entities: You will need to know what weak and strong entities are and the relationships between them.
 This section is a walk in the park.